fearlessfrog/MSFS_Universal_Announcer/README.md

 2. **Wrong airline**: Set your MSFS Callsign to the correct airline code
 3. **Announcements not triggering**: Try the manual flight state override
 4. **Audio device issues**: Select your correct audio device in Settings
+5. **Boarding but no musac!**: Use the Logo On light to trigger the boarding manually

 ### Debug Mode